mmckechney/AzureEventHubAppender/README.md

 ## Getting Started

-1. Add a Nuget reference to AzureEventHubAppender (URL TBD)
+1. Add a Nuget reference to BlueSkyDev.Logging.AzureEventHubAppender (URL TBD)

 2. For a .NET Framework application add the following